Sharpness of proper and cocompact actions on reductive homogeneous spaces: Manifolds locally modeled on big cells of

 \section{Manifolds locally modeled on big cells of~$G$}

-We include here a result which will be useful in Section~\ref{sec:quotients-SL3}.
-It is a higher-rank variation on a result proven by the first-named author for Lie groups of rank one \cite{tho15}.
+In this section we prove a result (Theorem~\ref{thm:PxPopp-structures}) that will be useful in Section~\ref{sec:quotients-SL3}.
+It is a higher-rank variation on a result proved by the second-named author for Lie groups of rank one \cite{tho15}.